eclipse-velocitas/velocitas-docs/content/en/docs/lifecycle_management/packages/usage.md

 </br>

-You can also use the [Python template repository](https://github.com/eclipse-velocitas/vehicle-app-python-template/blob/main/.velocitas.json) as a reference
+To see how these provided packages are used you can use the [python template repository](https://github.com/eclipse-velocitas/vehicle-app-python-template/blob/main/.velocitas.json) as a reference.

 ## Installation